likle/cwalk/docs/build.md

 ---
 title: Building
-description: A guide on how to build the cwalk path library for C.
+description: A guide on how to build the cwalk path library for C/C++.
 ---

 In order to get the source, you will have to download it.
 You can do so using git (or download it from [here](https://github.com/likle/cwalk/archive/stable.zip)).